viper7882/transitions/README.md

 * `show_auto_transitions` (default False): Shows auto transitions in graph
 * `show_state_attributes` (default False): Show callbacks (enter, exit), tags and timeouts in graph

 Transitions can generate basic state diagrams displaying all valid transitions between states.
-To use the graphing functionality, you'll need to have `pygraphviz` installed:
+To use the graphing functionality, you'll need to have `graphviz` or `pygraphviz` installed:
+To generate graphs with the package `graphviz`, you need to install [Graphviz](https://graphviz.org/) manually or via a package manager.

+    sudo apt-get install graphviz  # Ubuntu and Debian brew install graphviz  # MacOS
+    conda install graphviz python-graphviz  # (Ana)conda

+Now you can install the actual Python packages

-    pip install pygraphviz  # install pygraphviz manually... pip install transitions[diagrams]  # ... or install transitions with 'diagrams' extras
+    pip install graphviz pygraphviz # install graphviz and/or pygraphviz manually... pip install transitions[diagrams]  # ... or install transitions with 'diagrams' extras

-With `GraphMachine` enabled, a PyGraphviz `AGraph` object is generated during machine initialization and is constantly updated when the machine state changes:
+If `graphviz` is not found or `Graphviz` is not set up correctly, `transitions` fallback to `pygraphviz`.
+However, `pygraphviz` support may be dropped in the future.
+The usage of the returned graph varies slightly due to backwards compatibility.

 ```python
 from transitions.extensions import GraphMachine as Machine
 m = Model()